honnnei/Project-1-futureproof-blog/README.md

 	emojis

 # Extra Feature Ideas:
+- charcter counter
-- once you're post goes over the character limit - give the user an alert
+- once your post goes over the character limit - give the user an alert
 - date stamp
+- comment section icon
+- comment user icon

 # Challenges we overcame:
 - adding a comment array element to each post object so that we can add multiple comments